MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 [Back to list](#list)

-## Can't log in after updating to Windows Holographic 21H1
+## Can't sign in after updating to Windows Holographic 21H1

 ### Symptoms